LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 		A quaternion is a number of the form $$s + xi+yj + zk \; ; \; s, x, y, z \in 	\mathbb{R}$$
 		where the basis elements $i$, $j$ and $k$ obey the following rules of multiplication:
 		$$i^2 = j^2 = k^2 = ijk = -1 \;,\; ij=k \;,\; ji=-k$$
-		By definition multiplication is in general non-commutative: $pq\neq qp$.
-Otherwise, normal distributive and associative rules of algebra apply.
 	</p>
   </div>
 </div>
 It may be unusual that $ij=k$ but $ji=-k$, but this should not be surprising after the Euler angles section.
-3D rotations are themselves non-commutative - they depend on order - and hence any mathematics that represents them must be non-commutative.
+3D rotations depend on order and hence any mathematics that represents them must depend on order.
 [Part 3][quaternions] will provide further physical justifications for this abstract definition.

 The quaternion is calculated from the normal vector and $\theta$ as follows: